Saying grace before a meal, whether you’re the host or guest, can be nerve-wracking. Here’s help for saying grace amazingly well in all situations.

 What If You Mess Up While Saying Grace?

-When it comes to knowing how to say grace, it’s only natural that if you’re about to say it in front of a group of people, maybe some of whom you don’t know, while gathered around a beautifully decorated table, before eating a meal that took hours and hours to prepare, then you might wonder whether what you’re about to say is the best thing to say.
+When it comes to knowing how to say grace, it’s only natural to wonder whether what you’re about to say is the best thing to say.
+After all, you’re about to say it in front of a group of people, maybe some of whom you don’t know, while gathered around a beautifully decorated table, before eating a meal that took hours and hours to prepare!

-There’s a certain pressure we put on ourselves to make our words do justice to the holiday we’ve gathered together to celebrate and the meal we’re about to enjoy as part of it.
+There’s a certain pressure we put on ourselves to make our words do justice to the people around the table, the holiday we’ve gathered together to celebrate, and the meal we’re about to enjoy as part of it.

 Although it’s impossible to be a bad “pray-er,” there are some best practices for saying grace that can help calm your nerves and give you words to say if your own words suddenly escape you.